Affine logic for constructive mathematics: Intuitionistic sets and functions

 \section{Intuitionistic sets and functions}

-For most of the paper, we will define concepts ``naturally'' in the linear context and then pass across the standard interpretation to recover well-known intuitionistic notions.
-But for sets and equality, we begin with the intuitionistic context, to fix conventions.
-Thus, in this section we work in our intuitionistic higher-order logic.
-As mentioned in \cref{rmk:equality}, we follow Bishop's dictum: \begin{quote} The totality of all mathematical objects constructed in accordance with certain requirements is called a \emph{set}.
+In most of the rest of the paper, we will first state definitions in affine logic and then translate them into intuitionistic logic.
+But for sets and equality, we begin with the intuitionistic context to fix conventions.

+As mentioned after \cref{thm:eq-aff}, we follow Bishop's dictum: \begin{quote} The totality of all mathematical objects constructed in accordance with certain requirements is called a \emph{set}.
 The requirements of the construction, which vary with the set under consideration, determine the set.\dots Each set will be endowed with a binary relation $=$ of \emph{equality}.
-This relation is a matter of convention, except that it must be an \emph{equivalence relation}\dots \cite[\S2.1]{bb:constr-analysis} \end{quote} Thus a ``Bishop set'' has two ingredients: the ``requirements'' and the equality.
-Bishop is precise about the latter (an arbitrary equivalence relation) but not the former; we will formalize it in higher-order logic as a type with a predicate.
+This relation is a matter of convention, except that it must be an \emph{equivalence relation}\dots \cite[\S2.1]{bb:constr-analysis} \end{quote} Thus a ``Bishop set'' has two ingredients: the ``requirements'', which we regard as the specification of a type, and the equality, which is an equivalence relation.